Electrical system of the International Space Station: Sequential shunt unit (SSU)

-The design is same as the S3R Solar Array Regulator which was patented by European Space Agency -Inventor Alan H Weinberg and D O'Sullivan in 1974.
+The design is same as the S3R Solar Array Regulator which was patented by European Space Agency inventors Alan H Weinberg and D O'Sullivan in 1974.

 Eighty-two separate solar array strings feed a sequential shunt unit (SSU) that provides coarse voltage regulation at the desired V_{mp}.
 The SSU applies a "dummy" (resistive) load that increases as the station's load decreases (and vice versa) so the array operates at a constant voltage and load.
 The SSUs are provided by SS/L.

 DC-to-DC conversion

 DC-to-DC converter units supply the secondary power system at a constant 124.5 volts DC, allowing the primary bus voltage to track the peak power point of the solar arrays.

-Uses the "Weinberg Converter" Topology invented by Alan H Weinberg which was published in an ESA conference paper in 1974.
+The units use the "Weinberg Converter" topology invented by Alan H Weinberg which was published in an ESA conference paper in 1974.

 Thermal control

 The thermal control system regulates the temperature of the main power distribution electronics and the batteries and associated control electronics.
 Details on this subsystem can be found in the article External Active Thermal Control System.